Streaming approximation resistance of every ordering CSP: Preliminaries and definitions

-Throughout this paper we will be working with $k$-uniform {\em ordered} hypergraphs, or simply $k$-hypergraphs, defined in the sequel.
-Given a finite set $V$, an (ordered, self-loop-free) {\em $k$-hyperedge} $e = (v_1,\ldots,v_k)$ is a sequence of $k$ distinct elements $v_1,\ldots,v_k \in V$.
+We first define a notion of ``$k$-hypergraphs''.
+(These are $k$-uniform ordered hypergraphs with multiple hyperedges and without self-loops.)
+Given a finite set $V$, an (ordered, self-loop-free) {\em $k$-hyperedge} $\vecj = (j_1,\ldots,j_k)$ is a sequence of $k$ distinct elements $j_1,\ldots,j_k \in V$.
 We stress that the ordering of vertices within an edge is important to us.
-An (ordered, self-loop-free, multi-) \emph{$k$-hypergraph} $G = (V,E)$ is given by a set of vertices $V$ and a multiset $E = E(G) \subseteq V^k$ of \emph{$k$-hyperedges} A $k$-hyperedge $\vece$ is \emph{incident} on a vertex $v$ if $v$ appears in $\vece$.
-Let $\Gamma(\vece) \subseteq V$ denote the set of vertices to which a $k$-hyperedge $\vece$ is incident, and let $m = m(G)$ denote the number of $k$-hyperedges in $G$.
+An \emph{$k$-hypergraph} $G = (V,E)$ is given by a set of vertices $V$ and a multiset $E \subseteq V^k$ of $k$-hyperedges on $V$.
+A $k$-hyperedge $\vecj$ is \emph{incident} on a vertex $v$ if $v$ appears in $\vecj$.
+Let $\Gamma(\vecj) \subseteq V$ denote the set of vertices to which a $k$-hyperedge $\vecj$ is incident, and let $m = m(G)$ denote the number of $k$-hyperedges in $G$.

 A $k$-hypergraph is a \emph{$k$-hypermatching} if it has the property that no pair of (distinct) $k$-hyperedges is incident on the same vertex.
-For $\alpha \leq \frac1k$, an \emph{$\alpha$-partial $k$-hypermatching} is a $k$-hypermatching which contains $\alpha n$ $k$-hyperedges.
-We let $\cH_{k,n,\alpha}$ denote the uniform distribution over all $\alpha$-partial $k$-hypermatchings on $[n]$.
+We let $\matchings_{k,\alpha}(n)$ denote the uniform distribution over all $k$-hypermatchings on $[n]$ with $\alpha n$ edges.

-A vector $\vecb = (b_0,\ldots,b_{n-1}) \in [q]^n$ may be viewed as a \emph{$q$-partition} of $[n]$ into \emph{blocks} $\vecb^{-1}(0),\ldots,\vecb^{-1}(q-1)$, where the $i$-th block $\vecb^{-1}(i)$ is defined as the set of indices $\{j \in [n] : b_j = i\}$.
-Given $\vecb = (b_0,\ldots,b_{n-1}) \in [q]^n$ and an indexing vector $\vecj = (j_0,\ldots,j_{k-1}) \in [n]^k$, we define $\vecb|_{\vecj} = (b_{j_0},\ldots,b_{j_{k-1}})$.
+A vector $\vecb = (b_1,\ldots,b_n) \in [q]^n$ may be viewed as a \emph{$q$-partition} of $[n]$ into \emph{blocks} $\vecb^{-1}(1),\ldots,\vecb^{-1}(q)$, where the $i$-th block $\vecb^{-1}(i)$ is defined as the set of indices $\{j \in [n] : b_j = i\}$.
+Given $\vecb = (b_1,\ldots,b_n) \in [q]^n$ and an indexing vector $\vecj = (j_1,\ldots,j_k) \in [n]^k$, we define $\vecb|_{\vecj} = (b_{j_1},\ldots,b_{j_k}) \in [q]^k$.